bennyscripts/bubblecord/README.md

 # bubblecord
-A BetterDiscord theme that makes everything popout and have rounded corners, bubbles.
+A BetterDiscord and powercord theme that makes everything popout and have rounded corners, bubbles.

 ### Installation
 Open a terminal and paste this command.